Israel–Vietnam relations: Economic relations

-Military cooperation

-Many Israeli military experts have been impressed by the development of the Vietnamese military and its equipment, which led to the Israeli Government and the Israel Defence Forces to develop deeper ties with the Vietnam People's Army.
-The first Israeli military mission to Vietnam was initiated in 2012–13.
-The Vietnamese Government continues to express interest for further cooperation, and even military exercises between the two countries.
-By 2020, Vietnam emerged as the main buyer of Israeli weapons and surveillance system alongside India and Azerbaijan, and is also the only Southeast Asian country to have an Israeli manufacturing weapon factory, which has caused condemnation and criticism in Israel due to Vietnam's human rights record.
+On July 25, 2023, Israel and Vietnam signed a free trade agreement.
+The deal is expected to raise trade between the two nations by 50%, and Vietnam's Ministry of Industry and Trade predicted the deal would eventually bring bilateral trade to $3 billion.
+Furthermore, the Ministry announced the agreement would remove duties on at least 86% of Vietnamese products and 93% of Israeli products.

 Assistance to Vietnam

 Israel has also dispatched many specialists to Vietnam to give in-service training to their Vietnamese colleagues, especially in agriculture.
 Government officials and professionals from various ministries in Vietnam have visited Israel to study tours as well as for trainings.
 Various on-the-spot courses have been conducted in various fields, such as agriculture, aquaculture, livestock, dairy milk production and education, under the auspices of MASHAV, the Israeli Center for International Cooperation.